deepshore/docker-machine-driver-proxmoxve/README.md

-# Docker Machine Driver for Proxmox VE
+# Docker Machine Driver for Proxmox VE (Deepshore edition)

 This driver can be used to kickstart a VM in Proxmox VE to be used with Docker/Docker Machine.